 Flight of the king

 For more than a century Kandy had been free from invasion, and the king was anxious to avert the humiliation of a sack of his capital.
 He, therefore, sent a message to ask the Dutch not to advance further, as he would send his courtiers to grant the Dutch all they asked.
-Accordingly, an embassy arrived next day and offered to concede the Three, Four and Seven Korales with Sabaragamuwa and the absolute possession of the seaboard.
+Accordingly, an embassy arrived the next day and offered to concede the Three, Four and Seven Korales with Sabaragamuwa and the absolute possession of the seaboard.

 The Sinhalese faction

-But the Sinhalese faction had come to offer to deliver up the king if the Company would recognize the Disava independent sovereign.
-These negotiations made the governor think that the king was at his mercy, and on the advice, it is said, of van Anglebeck, and secretary to government, van Eck demanded that the king should lay down his crown at the feet of the Dutch and accept it as a vassal of the Company, paying a yearly tribute.
+But the Sinhalese faction had come to offer to deliver up the king if the Company would recognize the Disava as an independent sovereign.
+These negotiations made the governor think that the king was at his mercy, and on the advice, it is said, of van Anglebeck, and secretary to the government, van Eck demanded that the king should lay down his crown at the feet of the Dutch and accept it as a vassal of the Company, paying a yearly tribute.
 Such a demand coming from a mercenary Company which had bent the knee to the king of Kandy times out of number greatly incensed the king, who rejected the proposal with scorn.

 The governor thereupon entered the city, seized the king’s palace and sacked the city. the army garrisoned the city, and detachments were sent in all directions to pursue the king.
 But these detachments were beaten back with loss, and the Dutch, unaccustomed to military operations, began to place themselves in an awkward position.

 By some inexplicable mistakes, the line of communications was abandoned.
-The garrison of Kandy found itself beset by the Kandyans, and isolated with the greater part of the men sick.
+The garrison of Kandy found itself beset by the Kandyans and isolated with the greater part of the men sick.
 After nine months, with great difficulty and loss, the garrison retired to Colombo, pursued by the Kandyans, and the expedition on which the governor had reckoned so much turned out a complete failure.

 Dutch Invasion of Kandy – the treaty